Solar Eclipse 2026: The 4 Best Places to See Totality

-Why You Won’t Want to Miss The Next 2026 Total Solar Eclipse
+Why You Won’t Want to Miss The Next Total Solar Eclipse in 2026

 This eclipse is uniquely special because it’s part of a family of eclipses called Saros 126, which has been going on for over 1,200 years.
 Only a few eclipses in this group are total, so it’s a rare treat.
 Those in the top spots will witness the Sun’s glowing outer edges, called the corona, a sight you don’t see every day.